dimilafl/trivia-game/pseudocode.md

 What did you do yesterday?

+worked on finishing up the logic for the game

 What will you do today?

+-add some finishing touches
+-add html and CSS (more styling) and extra stuff like animations and sounds if i can -try to catch any bugs in the game

+- add a randomizer finction

-Anything blocking your progress?
+Anything blocking your progress? working on more challenging aspects like animations
 #----------------------------#
 8.25
 3 daily standup questions are: